portfolio

 Designed by Ted Fontaine and built by Danish Yachts in Denmark at their Aarhas shipyard, she was completed in 2005 and previously named Aventura when refitted in 2010.
 Our clients acquired her in 2017 with a vision to restore Fontaine’s design and create a floating second home for their family.

-We had the great pleasure of working with Ted Fontaine on the refit and redecoration of the deck, pilot house, salon and cabins.
-To brighten and modernize the teak interior, we introduced painted trim, shiplap, grasscloth and even freestanding furnishings to lighten the massing.
+We had the great pleasure of working with Ted Fontaine on the refit and redecoration of the deck, pilot house, salon, and cabins.
+To brighten and modernize the teak interior, we introduced painted trim, shiplap, grasscloth, and even freestanding furnishings to lighten the massing.

 Sailing yacht Nakupenda interior, by Taste Design.